-\begin{remark} Proposition~\ref{prop:easy} also holds if we replace $\C$ with any directed graph $\G$ that contains an oriented cycle of net length $n\geq 1$.
-Indeed, we only need to apply the result to the cycle contained in $\G$. \end{remark}
+\begin{remark} Proposition~\ref{prop:easy} also holds if one replaces $\C$ with any directed graph $\G$ that contains an oriented cycle of net length $n\geq 1$.
+Indeed, one only needs to apply the result to any oriented cycle contained in $\G$. \end{remark}